Abou Bakr Al-Mel: Nejmeh

-Abou Bakr made his debut in Lebanese Premier League with Nejmeh SC in 2011 as an 18-year-old and made five appearances with his came on 30 December 2011 in the match where Al-Safa' SC against Nejmeh SC when he was substituted in to replace Hassan Al Mohamed on minute 85, and able to make 5 appearances as a substitute for the club and had 38 minutes of play.
+Abou Bakr made his debut in Lebanese Premier League with Nejmeh in 2011 as an 18-year-old and made five appearances with his came on 30 December 2011 in the match where Safa against Nejmeh when he was substituted in to replace Hassan Al Mohamed on minute 85, and able to make 5 appearances as a substitute for the club and had 38 minutes of play.

 Egtmaaey

 Abou Bakr signed for Al Egtmaaey Tripoli for the 2012–13 season.
 On 19 March 2013 he scored his first goal in his career and for Al-Shabab in a 5–3 win over Shabab Al-Ghazieh.
 He had 770 minutes played after had played 17 matches where he had 6 appearances as first eleven.

 Salam Zgharta

 2013–14 season

-Abou Bakr joined Salam Zgharta for 2013–14 season and made his debut against his former club, Nejmeh SC where they lost 0-2.
+Abou Bakr joined Salam Zgharta for 2013–14 season and made his debut against his former club, Nejmeh where they lost 0–2.
 He scored his first goal for the club on 2 November 2013 against Racing Beirut.
 On 14 November 2013, he scored two goal against his former club, Al Egtmaaey Tripoli which is the first time he scored twice in a match in his career.
 He also started to make more appearances as the first eleven as he made 20 appearances where 19 of them is as the first eleven.
-He is also one of the Lebanese FA Cup winning squad on that year as Salam Zgharta won 1-0 after extra time on 31 May 2014.
+He is also one of the Lebanese FA Cup winning squad on that year as Salam Zgharta won 1–0 after extra time on 31 May 2014.